-You don’t have to be a shlemiel or a schlemazel to love Laverne and Shirley, the classic sitcom about two working-class BFFs making their dreams come true.
-The show was so popular in the late 70s that on any given Tuesday night, almost half of everyone watching TV were tuned into see what Laverne DeFazio (Penny Marshall) and Shirley Feeney (Cindy Williams) were up to.
-To celebrate the 40th anniversary of the show’s premiere, we grabbed our Boo Boo Kitties and Pepsi Milk and came up with seven interesting facts about the show's history.
+You don’t have to be a shlemiel or a schlimazel to love Laverne & Shirley, the classic sitcom about two working-class BFFs making their dreams come true.
+The show was so popular in the late '70s that on any given Tuesday night, almost half of everyone watching TV were tuned in to see what Laverne DeFazio (Penny Marshall) and Shirley Feeney (Cindy Williams) were up to.
+To remember the show, we grabbed our Boo Boo Kitties and Pepsi Milk and came up with seven interesting facts about its history.

-1. Laverne and Shirley first debuted on an episode of Happy Days, which featured the girls on a double date with The Fonz (Henry Winkler) and Richie Cunningham (Ron Howard).
+The episode featured the girls on a double date with The Fonz (Henry Winkler) and Richie Cunningham (Ron Howard).
 The two were such a big hit that studio execs asked producer Garry Marshall (Penny’s brother) to cook up a show for their very own.
 Little did they know that the spin-off would quickly become more popular than the original show.

-2. Ever wonder about the origin of the show’s opening catch phrase: “Schlemiel!
+Ever wonder about the origin of the show’s opening catchphrase “Schlemiel!
 Schlimazel!
-Hasenpfeffer Incorporated!”.
-In her 2012 memoir, My Mother Was Nuts, Penny Marshall explained that it was a Yiddish song from her childhood that she and her friends would sing on their way to school.
+Hasenpfeffer Incorporated”?
+In her 2012 memoir, My Mother Was Nuts, Marshall explained that it was a Yiddish song from her childhood that she and her friends would sing on their way to school.

 For a comedy, the show featured a healthy dose of musical numbers, including countless performances at the Pizza Bowl and that zany Christmas episode at a mental hospital.
-To cash in on the show’s success, Marshall and Williams recorded Laverne & Shirley Sing, a collection of covers of rock and roll hits from the 50s and 60s.
-Still widely available, fans can listen to their rendition of “Da Do Run Run,” “All I Have to Do Is Dream” or an odd two-minute track of the pair reading old yearbook entries.
+To cash in on the show’s success, Marshall and Williams recorded Laverne & Shirley Sing, a collection of covers of rock and roll hits from the '50s and '60s including their rendition of “Da Do Run Run” or “All I Have to Do Is Dream.”
+The record also had a two-minute track of the pair reading old yearbook entries.

-5. Like most sitcoms, things went downhill in the latter seasons.
-In the fall of 1980, the studio tried to reboot the show by moving the story from Milwaukee to Burbank, California and fast-forwarded Lost-style by a couple of years.
-Laverne and Shirley got employment as gift wrappers at a department store, the Pizza Bowl was replaced with a BBQ Pit, and Carmine delivered singing telegrams.
-Over the last two seasons, a number of characters came and went.
-Lenny (Michael McKean) disappeared for the last four episodes.
+In the fall of 1980, the studio tried to reboot the show by moving the story from Milwaukee to Burbank, California and fast-forwarded by a couple of years.
+Laverne and Shirley got employment as gift wrappers at a department store, the Pizza Bowl was replaced with a BBQ Pit and Carmine delivered singing telegrams.
+Over the last two seasons, a number of characters came and went; Lenny disappeared for the last four episodes.
 Although the writers tried valiantly to recapture the show’s original magic, the writing was on the wall: The proverbial shark had been jumped.

-6. Of all the show’s changes, none were felt as deeply as Cindy Williams’ departure in season eight.
+Of all the show’s changes, none were felt as deeply as Williams’ departure in season eight.
 Early in the season, the actor married and became pregnant.
-She thought she would return to the show with camera shots carefully designed to hide her baby bump.
-But when the studio wanted Williams to work on her due date, Williams left the show triggering a weird multiverse where it seemed like Shirley never existed.
+She thought she would return to the show with camera shots carefully designed to hide her baby bump, but when the studio wanted Williams to work on her due date, Williams left the show triggering a weird multiverse where it seemed like Shirley never existed.
 Without Shirley, the show literally and figuratively didn’t live up to its name and its eighth season became its last.